python/devguide/triage/labels.rst

 GitHub Labels
 =============

-We're using labels on GitHub to categorize issues and pull requests.
+Triagers, core developers and bots can add labels on GitHub to categorize issues and pull requests.
 Many labels are shared for both use cases, while some are dedicated only to one.
 Below is a possibly inexhaustive list, but it should get you going.
 For a full list, see `here <https://github.com/python/cpython/issues/labels>`_.